 The National Fire Protection Association (NFPA) estimates that three out of every five home fire deaths resulted from fires where there were non-working smoke detectors or no smoke detectors at all.
 Having the proper fire safety equipment in your home can truly save your life.
 There are many brands and types of smoke alarms you can choose from.
-All of the best smoke alarms should meet the Underwriters Laboratories Standard.
-Look for the UL label on the packaging.
+You can purchase a smoke detector with a full home security system and have it monitored through a provider’s monitoring center.
+When choosing the best smoke alarm, look for one that meets the Underwriters Laboratories Standard with the UL label on the packaging.

 Where to install smoke detectors

 The NFPA recommends installing a smoke alarm on every floor, including the basement, and inside every sleeping room.
 Smoke alarms should be mounted high on a wall not more than a foot from the ceiling or on the ceiling.
 Remember, smoke rises.